lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: That is okay, but can I get a single metric to compare ?
 For example, let's suppose that I have trained another set of embeddings using my algorithm.
 How do you compare it ?

 M: I first told we can create multiple pairs like this then check the performance on these pairs but also asked him for some time to think.
 After some thought, I told that we can construct tasks like predicting a next word in a sentence.
-Based on performance on these tasks we can take a call which algorithm is better.
+Based on performance on these tasks we can take a call which embeddings are better.

 I1: Can you explain in detail ?